Your gift is 100% tax deductible.

 Some people inherit gene mutations (changes) from their parents that lead to conditions that can raise their risk of stomach cancer.
 These inherited syndromes account for only a small percentage of stomach cancers worldwide.

-This inherited syndrome greatly increases the risk of developing stomach cancer.
-This condition is rare, but the lifetime stomach cancer risk among affected people is up to 70%.
+This rare inherited syndrome, previously known as hereditary diffuse gastric cancer (HDGC), greatly increases the risk of developing stomach cancer.
 Women with this syndrome also have an increased risk of invasive lobular breast cancer.
 This syndrome is most often caused by mutations in the CDH1 gene.
+It can also be caused by a change in the related CTNNA1 gene.

 This rare condition is caused by a mutation in a specific part of the APC gene.
 People with GAPPS develop many polyps in the stomach and have an increased risk of stomach cancer.

-People with this syndrome have an increased risk of several types of cancer, including developing stomach cancer at a relatively young age.
-Li-Fraumeni syndrome is caused by a mutation in the TP53 gene.
+People with Li-Fraumeni syndrome have an increased risk of several types of cancer, including stomach cancer developing at a relatively young age.
+Li-Fraumeni syndrome is most often caused by a mutation in the TP53 gene.

 A family history of stomach cancer

-People with first-degree relatives (parents, siblings, or children) who have had stomach cancer are more likely to develop this disease, even without one of the inherited cancer syndromes described above.
-Still, most people who get stomach cancer do not have a family history of it.
+People with first-degree relatives (parents, siblings, or children) who have had stomach cancer are more likely to develop this disease, even if they don’t have 1 of the inherited cancer syndromes described above.
+Still, most people who get stomach cancer don’t have a family history of it.

 Common variable immune deficiency (CVID)